ziotom78/raytracing_course/tomasi-ray-tracing-05b.md

 -   It can be used to do amazing things (for example, [modify the language to support more OOP constructs](https://nim-by-example.github.io/macros/)).

--   However, I advise you to be careful, because it is difficult to debug macros, and the generated code can be unreadable.
+-   However, I advise caution, as macros can be difficult to debug and the generated code can be unreadable.

 -   A good way to understand how to use macros is to first practice with a LISP language ([Racket](https://racket-lang.org/), [Clojure](https://clojure.org/), [Scheme](https://www.scheme.com/tspl4/)…).